Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

 > Automate, review, repeat.\
-> GitOps for Infrastructure as code and CI/CD.\
+> GitOps for Infrastructure as code, CI/CD.\
 > I strive to identify and implement best practices.\
-> In an ideal world developers interface with compute as a commodity.\
 > All technology decisions will eventually be proven wrong;\
 > The key is understanding how long before we’ll need a rewrite.
+> In an ideal world developers interface with compute as a commodity.\

 ----